Light-quark mass dependence of the $\Lambda(1405)$ resonance: Formalism

+to systematically remove the divergences.
+This corresponds to taking into account the counter-terms generated by the renormalization of the baryon masses and the meson-baryon coupling constants.
 Note that such subtraction, which is an analogy to the extended-on-mass-shell (EOMS) scheme~\cite{Fuchs:2003qc}, corresponds to the expansion around the threshold and can systematically remove the chiral power-counting breaking terms in the iterated amplitudes.
-Finally, we obtain a renormalized finite $T$-matrix after solving the three coupled equations in Eq.~\eqref{Eq:TandTI_TR}.
+Finally, we obtain a renormalized $T$-matrix